oopsmonk/documentation/chronicle/1.0/how-it-works.md

 ![Scylla swarm](images/scylla-swarm.jpg)

 In this diagram, the Chronicle node consists of the green components between the IRI node and the Scylla swarm.
-The node contains the umbrella project, API services, the core app, the ZMQ messenger, and the explorer service.
+The IOTA node contains the umbrella project, API services, the core app, the ZMQ messenger, and the explorer service.

 ![Chronicle node architecture](images/chronicle-node.jpg)